paulowe/gcp/4. reliable infra - design and process/rest-apis.md

 For example

-Compute Engine service endpoint : ```https://compute.googleapis.com```
+- Compute Engine service endpoint : ```https://compute.googleapis.com```

-Collections : instances, instanceGroups, etc
+- Collections : instances, instanceGroups, etc

-Verb : list, get, insert, etc
+- Verb : list, get, insert, etc

-Full GET request to see all your instances:  ```https://compute.googleapis.com/compute/v1/projects/{project}/zones/{zone}/instances```
+- Full GET request to see all your instances:  ```https://compute.googleapis.com/compute/v1/projects/{project}/zones/{zone}/instances```

+Use **OpenAPI** to design your REST APIs

+## gRPC is a lightweight protocol for fast, binary communication between services or devices
+- Developed at Google and supports many languages
+- gRPC can expose gRPC services using an Envoy proxy in GKE

+### Tools for managing APIs
+- Cloud Endpoints
+- Apigee

+Both services provide tools and support for
+- User auth
+- Monitoring
+- Securing APIs
+- OpenAPI and gRPC